ipconfigure/fusion-apps/frame-grabber/readme.md

-# Api Player Orchid Fusion App
+# Frame Grabber Orchid Fusion App

 ## Objective
-Create an Orchid Fusion Hosted App which generates html that can be used to embed an Orchid Fusion or Orchid Core player in another application.
-It demonstrates accessing the Orchid Fusion API to retrieve Orchid Core cameras and uses [Materialize](https://materializecss.com) to give it a common look and feel with Orchid Fusion.
+Create an Orchid Fusion Hosted App which demonstrates the use of the Orchid Core proxy to display a frame from each of camera.

 ### Orchid Fusion Hosting
 All Orchid Fusion Apps need to be installed in their own folder underneath the `apps` directory which is configured in `fusion.properties`.
 The `app.json` configuration file resides in `apps/[rootpath]/conf`.
 For applications that are hosted by Orchid Fusion, the artifact files need to be located in the `apps/[rootpath]/web` folder.
 This folder is considered the base url for the application.